A lot of things can change in three years. A lot can change over the summer that affects us in ways we never could imagine.

 “Tell me about it.
-My teacher kept playing these dumb videos and then would pause it and repeat the same thing the video did.
+My teacher kept playing these dumb videos and then would pause them and repeat the same thing the video did.
 Like, either you want to teach or you shut the fuck up and let us fall asleep during the video,” Viv explained.
 Tori laughed.
 “I got detention after school for using explicit language and being disruptive during class.”

 “You did nothing wrong!”

 “That’s what I’m saying!
 I’m not going anyway.
 A bitch was just mad she hasn’t had a man in forty years.”